-The standard Duration of Certification for Sites eligible for initial Full Certification and without an existing valid Certificate (new Sites, Sites where certification has lapsed) is one year.
+The standard Duration of Certification for Sites eligible for initial Full Certification (new Sites, Sites where certification has lapsed) is one year.

 The standard Duration of Certification of Sites providing SM services that are renewing Full Certification is two years.
 This Duration of Certification will be applied in most cases.